cristndz/Workflow_UCE_Fabaceae/README.md

 Screened 412 sequences from araCarde-to-araHypo-MAPPING.bam.sort.merge.bed.
 Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 412.
 Screened 410 sequences from araDio-to-araHypo-MAPPING.bam.sort.merge.bed.
 Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 410.
 Screened 416 sequences from araDuran-to-araHypo-MAPPING.bam.sort.merge.bed.
 Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
 Kept 416.
-Screened 405 sequences from araHelo-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 405.
-Screened 416 sequences from araHoeh-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 416.
-Screened 422 sequences from araHypo2-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 422.
-Screened 405 sequences from araHypo3-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 405.
-Screened 421 sequences from araHypo4-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 421.
-Screened 395 sequences from araHypo5-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 395.
-Screened 399 sequences from araHypo6-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 399.
-Screened 402 sequences from araHypo7-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 402.
-Screened 441 sequences from araIpae-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 441.
-Screened 404 sequences from araMonti-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 404.
-Screened 410 sequences from araParagu-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 410.
-Screened 398 sequences from araStenos-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 398.
-Screened 413 sequences from araVillo-to-araHypo-MAPPING.bam.sort.merge.bed.
-Filtered 0 with > 25.0% masked bases or > 0 N-bases or < 80 length.
-Kept 413.

 # Determining locus presence in multiple genomes
 ----------create file configuration--------------